DrRobotmck/installfest_script/readme.md

 [You can head here to find out what is installed, and what the hardware specifications are for the program.][specs]

+## How do I run an Installfest Script?

 The script comes in three basic flavors: the default full install for Mac OS, the default full install for Ubuntu Linux, and smaller scripts that ensure a current and standardized install of Ruby is being used.

 **Warning**: in their default form, these scripts are very invasive, overwriting settings and versions for applications and tools used in the course.
 If you have dearly loved dotfiles, ensure that you back them up before running the script.